About Dr. Mark Reiner

 Dr. Reiner has been involved in numerous surgical missions, most recently returning from Guatemala in October of 2016.
 He was team leader of the surgical group that operated on the Mayan Indians and their descendants.
 The previous year he spent one week in the Dominican Republic operating on the under-served.
 He devotes his time to charitable organizations and is on the board of the National Kidney Registry.
 He regularly advocates for his patients in Albany and Washington and is one of the founders of the Patient Protection Coalition.

 Dr. Reiner has two sons he is extremely proud of and likes to spend his free time in a variety of athletic endeavors but is most relaxed when on a tractor at his farm in Litchfield, Connecticut.
-He enjoys repairing and restoring old cars, building furniture from wood and making objects of art from metals.
+He enjoys with his wife the restoration of old cars, building furniture from wood and making objects of art from metals.

 He believes all patients should be treated as family, with utmost respect but tries to temper this serious endeavor with an appropriate sense of humor.
 He still believes in the “Art of Medicine”, and that the importance of experience cannot be overestimated.
 He likes to be called by his first name and believes that to practice medicine wisely is of paramount importance.